aiji42/next-with-split/README.md

 To avoid adding unnecessary latency...
 1. Make sure that the middlewares do not get into routes that are not related to A/B testing.
-    - You don't need to place middleware at the top level of pages unless you want all pages to be subject to A/B testing. ([Middleware - Execution Order](https://nextjs.org/docs/middleware#execution-order))
+    - Use [`confit.matcher`](https://nextjs.org/docs/advanced-features/middleware#matcher) to limit the scope of influence of the middleware to the target path of the A/B test.
 2. The middleware for next-with-split is not needed in challengers, so remove the middlewares.
 (You do need to configure next.config.js, however.)
 3. While stopping A/B tests, remove the middlewares.